desbma/sacad/README.md

 * HTML parsing is done without regex but with the LXML library, which is faster, and more robust to page changes
 * When the size of an image reported by a source is not reliable (ie. Google Images), automatically download the first KB of the file to get its real size from the file header
-* Use multithreading when relevant, to speed up processing
+* Use multiple threads or processes automatically when relevant, to speed up processing
-* Automatically reuse TCP connections (HTTP Keep-Alive)
+* Automatically reuse TCP connections (HTTP Keep-Alive), for better performance
 * Automatically retry failed HTTP requests
+* Music library scan supports all common audio formats (MP3, AAC, Vorbis, FLAC..)
 * Cover sources page or API changes are quickly detected, thanks to high test coverage, and SACAD is quickly updated accordingly